The City of Richardson requires certain types of solid waste haulers to obtain an annual permit from the City.

 |Commercial/Multi-Family Recycling Requirements

 Private companies that provide commercial and multi-family recycling services must apply for a permit to conduct business in Richardson.
-The licensing program allows businesses and multi-family communities to choose the system that works best for them and will help the City track recycling efforts and promote recycling awareness programs.
+The licensing program allows businesses and multi-family communities to choose the system that works best for them and helps the City track recycling efforts and promote recycling awareness programs.

 A permit may be revoked for: